 Done.
 Warmed-up, and ready to move.
-If not, pick-up with a new partner.
+If not, pick up with a new partner.

 Practical Leadership Tips

-Caution people about (a) gripping too tightly, lest they penetrate their fingernails into the palm of their unsuspecting partner, or (b) exerting too much back-and-forth motion that one or both partners pulls a muscle.
+Caution people about (a) gripping too tightly, lest they penetrate their fingernails into the palm of their unsuspecting partner, or (b) exerting too much back-and-forth motion that one or both partners pull a muscle.